DatLQ95/DatLQ95/README.md

 - 👋 Hi, I’m @DatLQ95
-- 👀 I’m interested in Infrastructures in Cloud, automation processes, Design architecture for web service.
+- 👀 I’m interested in Infrastructures, automation processes, computer networking and programming in general.
-- 🌱 I’m currently learning tools for DevOps
+- 🌱 I’m currently learning tools for DevOps.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on programming project.
 - 📫 How to reach me:
 -   LinkedIn:
 -   Gmail: luongquocdat.hust@gmail.com